 Automation can streamline workflows, including checking the quality of output documents, identifying issues like missing content or outdated information, and improving consistency.

-Content Governance: AI-powered content governance tools can ensure content is compliant with standards, manages terminology, and maintain stylistic consistency across the content lifecycle, according to Acrolinx.
+AI-powered content governance tools can ensure content is compliant with standards, terminology, and maintaining stylistic consistency across the content lifecycle, according to Acrolinx.